 Samples of the pellet were prepared as described below.
 The sample was added to a round-bottom flask and 5.0 ml of 8 M HNO3 was added to the flask, which was heated to 50 ˚C with constant 100 rpm stirring for 2 hr.
 This solution will be referred to as the “dissolution solution”.
 The flask was connected to a cold trap with the help of Schlenk line.
-The fission product gases such as H2, CO2, Kr, Br, I and N2O were captured in the cold trap containing molecular sieves that were chilled by liquid nitrogen.
+The fission product gases such as H2, CO2, Kr, Br2, I2 and N2O were captured in the cold trap containing molecular sieves that were chilled by liquid nitrogen.
 In order to reduce the amount of activity per sample, 500 μl from the dissolution solution was diluted to 5.0 ml and the concentration was changed to 4 M HNO3.
 From this solution, referred to as the “stock solution”, 0.5 ml aliquots, containing ~1% of the pellet, were used in benchtop scale PUREX experiments described in the two subsections below.
 The total activity concentration of the stock solution was approximately 80 μCi/ml.

 The “working” solution was prepared by transferring a 500 μl aliquot of stock solution and 0.5 mg of NaNO2 to a 15 ml centrifuge tube.
 The tube was subsequently stirred and covered to retain the resulting NO2 gas.
 The solution was left overnight so that Pu(III) was completely oxidized to Pu(IV).
 During extraction and back-extraction, both experiments had the aqueous and organic phases mixed on a vortex mixer for 15 min at 1500 rpm, after which the two phases were allowed to settle and separate.
 The phases were physically separated into two different vials through careful pipetting.

-Each extraction and back-extraction mixed organic and aqueous mixtures with unequal volumes.
+Each extraction and back-extraction mixed organic and aqueous solutions with unequal volumes.
 The solution being added always contained an extra 200 μl to reduce the chance of accidentally pipetting both phases.
 For example, if TBP were being added to the working solution described above, 700 μl would be added initially and 500 μl removed.
 This excess volume will be referred to as hold-up volume in similar fashion to the differential extraction experiment described by Long (Long 1967).
-All results presented below have been corrected to those that would be expected for equal stage volumes between aqueous and organic solutions during both extraction and back-extraction.
+All results presented below have been corrected to those that would be expected for equal volumes between aqueous and organic solutions during both extraction and back-extraction.
 Results are also corrected to zero hold-up volume.

 Experiment 1.
 The purpose of the first experiment was to quantify product recovery and DF values for a single stage extraction and back-extraction of Pu.
 U(VI) and Pu(IV) were extracted and decontaminated by contacting the prepared working solution with a solution of 30 vol.% TBP with a kerosene diluent.
 After mixing and separation of the two phases, Pu(IV) was reduced to Pu(III) and back-extracted by contacting the physically separated TBP solution with a solution of 0.024 M ferrous [Fe(II)] sulfamate in 0.75 M HNO3.
 The working solutions both before and after TBP contact, as well as the final solution containing back-extracted Pu, were analyzed with ICP-MS.

 Experiment 2.
-The purpose of the second experiment was to extract a large fraction of Pu.
+The purpose of the second experiment was to recover a large fraction of Pu.
 Utilizing the results from the first experiment, it was determined that contacting the prepared working solution four times with TBP would extract over 90% of the Pu.
 Therefore, this experiment had four extraction stages with the prepared working solution.
 The four TBP solutions were then collected into a single vial, and contacted three times with a 4 M HNO3 in a 0.024 M ferrous sulfamate solution.
 These three contacts were then collected into a single vial.